Last updated on July 4th, 2020

 The reel’s sideplate uses a unique Beetle Wing design keeps the sideplate attached while allowing you to rotate it out of the way to expose the internals.

 If you’ve ever dropped or misplaced a sideplate while adjusting the brake controls or performing maintenance you’ll appreciate this feature (not that you’ll be doing much maintenance with this reel).

 Other key features include a black aluminum handle with EVA knobs, precision-cut Japanese Hamai hardened brass gears, 13 Fishing’s Dead Stop Anti-Reverse system, and an exterior cast control knob with click fine-tuning.

 The Concept Z baitcasting reel is versatile enough to fish any type of line including braids and fluorocarbons as well as light and heavy lures.
-It is a good baitcaster for bass fishing.
+It is a great baitcaster for bass fishing.